influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/_index.md

 influxdb/cloud-dedicated/tags: [get-started]
 ---

-InfluxDB Cloud Dedicated is the platform purpose-built to collect, store, and query time series data.
+{{% product-name %}} is the platform purpose-built to collect, store, and query time series data.
-It is powered by the InfluxDB IOx storage engine which provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.
+It is powered by the InfluxDB 3.0 storage engine which provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.